Vineyard

 After tasting, the must is blended in order to produce more complex wines.
 Indeed, the must vividness and freshness combined with grape's matter and must's roundness, confers a wide diversity of colors and tastes to the wine.

 Hence, the entire process, from the vine to the wine no longer follows systematic operations.
-So that field observations of the vegetative vine growth is necessary before any intervention.
+Field observations of the vegetative vine growth is necessary before any intervention.

-Once, Héloise et Mathilde, my daughters, may ask me if the wine is still an healthy beverage.
+Once, Héloise et Mathilde, my daughters, may ask me if the wine is still a beverage.
 So, we have to preserve its vertues.
 The final product is a fragile and necessary balance between human needs and mother nature.

 Vigneron indépendant